Detecting the massive vector field with extreme mass-ratio inspirals: Result

-To evaluate effect of the Proca field on the EMRI dynamics, we analyse the differences of the orbital phases between the massive and massless vector cases.
+To evaluate the effect of the Proca field on the EMRI dynamics, we analyze the differences in the orbital phases between the massive and massless vector cases.
 We compute the dephasing \eqref{dephasing:formula} as a function of the observation time in the Fig. \ref{fig2:dephasing}, where the dashed horizontal line denotes the threshold value $\delta \Phi_{\rm min}=1$ radian discerned by LISA.
 Note that the difference of two waveform phases is generated by the EMRI systems including the secondary objects with two vector fields $(q=0.1,\mu=0)$ and $(q= 0.1,\mu\neq0)$, where the length of waveforms are both set as one year.
-According to the Fig. \ref{fig2:dephasing}, the minimum value of the Proca mass for the charge $q=0.1$ case distinguished by LISA is $\mu_{\rm min}\sim0.0005$, the dephasing becomes bigger when the Proca field is heavier.
-The analysis reveals that the lighter Proca field with the mass $\mu\gtrsim 0.0005$ could result in the observable modification effect in the EMRI phase evolution, but the rigorous constraint on the Proca field effect needs to consider the correlation of waveform parameters, such as the mismatch and fisher matrix analysis in the following section.
+According to the top panel of Fig. \ref{fig2:dephasing}, the minimum value of the Proca mass for the charge $q=0.1$ case distinguished by LISA is $\mu_{\rm min}\sim 0.0005$, the dephasing becomes bigger when the Proca field is heavier.
+Additionally, comparing with the case of $\mu=0.03$, we find that the mismatch would decrease slightly for the case of $\mu=0.07$.
+The bottom panel of Fig. \ref{fig2:dephasing} displays the dephasing beteween the Proca field cases with charge $q=0.1$ and the standard GR case, the dephasing would be slightly bigger comparing to the dephasing between the Proca field case and the massless vector field case.
+The analysis reveals that the lighter Proca field with the mass $\mu\gtrsim 0.0005$ could result in the observable modification effect in the EMRI phase evolution, but the rigorous constraint on the Proca field effect needs to consider the correlation of waveform parameters, such as the mismatch and Fisher matrix analysis in the following section.